SUPERINTENDENT

 About

 Colonel Hodges, a native of New Orleans, graduated from Brother Martin High School and earned his Bachelor of Criminal Justice from Louisiana State University, where he was a member of Sigma Nu Fraternity.
-He began his career with Louisiana State Police in 1995 as a patrol Trooper assigned to Troop B in Kenner.
+He began his career with the Louisiana State Police in 1995 as a patrol Trooper assigned to Troop B in Kenner.
 Colonel Hodges has held career assignments in both Patrol and Investigations as Trooper, Sergeant, Lieutenant, Captain, and Major.
 Prior to his appointment, he served as Command Inspector of Region 2 Patrol.